Exportizer Interfaces to Open Databases

-Use Select Data Source button or the corresponding item from the File menu.
+Use Connect / Open Data Source button or the corresponding item from the File menu.
 In this dialog, you choose all parameters you need to open the database, and register the database for future use.

 Opening files directly from Windows Explorer

 Some files (for example, DB, DBF etc.) can be opened by using file associations.
 If such a file is associated with Exportizer, then it is enough to click it twice and Windows will automatically start the associated application, and it will open the selected file.

 Also, you can drag files from Explorer and drop them into the open instance of Exportizer.

 Opening databases from command line